PRO FENCE DESIGN

 Fence (barrier) requirements for pools are not numerous or difficult to understand.
 When considering that these regulations are designed to keep toddlers and children up to eight years old out of a pool area, they make sense.

-1. MINIMUM HEIGHT l the minimum height of a pool fence must be 48" (4.0') or higher.
+MINIMUM HEIGHT The minimum height of a pool fence must be 48" (4.0') or higher.
 This is measured from the grade to the outside of the pool enclosure area to prevent a child from simply climbing over it.

 Meeting Code in Style